emiliocantuc/cs336-assignment1-basics/writeup.md

 **Ans:** `bytes([0, 128]).decode('utf-8')` because bytes 128-256 are reserved for multi-byte characters, so they must be leading.
 By themselves they are invalid.

+## P3: train_bpe_tiny_stories
+(a) Train a byte-level BPE tokenizer on the TinyStories dataset, using a maximum vocabulary size of 10,000.
+Make sure to add the TinyStories `<|endoftext|>` special token to the vocabulary.
+Serialize the resulting vocabulary and merges to disk for further inspection.
+How many hours and memory did training take?
+What is the longest token in the vocabulary?
+Does it make sense?
+TODO